 Families have created a group of action and are continuously moving towards their next steps in housing.
 These "next steps" come in many forms and timelines and will look different for everyone.
-Since the conclusion of the Housing Task Force project, thirty-two families have taken significant steps in their housing plans, and many others have taken smaller steps that will help lay the foundation for their longer-term visions.
+Since the conclusion of the Housing Task Force project, we have assisted over 35 families to move into a home of their own, and many others have taken smaller steps that will help lay the foundation for their longer-term visions.
 Families engaged in our housing group are active, contributing leaders and partners in helping to create viable, local housing solutions.
 Many families involved are regular members of Municipal and Regional housing committees and task forces, engage with various levels of government around housing and policy planning, and advocate for community-wide affordable housing options for all people.
 Families have also been instrumental in building awareness around the need for more portable housing benefits (PHBs), the results of which are evident in the recent increase in available PHBs.
-In just a few short years, over 25 Durham Family Resources families have received a portable housing benefit within the Region of Durham.
+In just a few short years, 31 Durham Family Resources families have received a portable housing benefit within the Region of Durham.
 We celebrated this achievement by putting together a short video in collaboration with families (see left).